 Jody became part of the CMU Simulation Laboratory team where he works as a Registered Respiratory Therapist (RRT) and Professional Educator.
 His degree and respiratory training was accomplished through the United States Air Force.
 He has over 13 years with the Air Force at Selfridge Air National Guard as part of a Critical Care Air Transport Team.
 His Air Force career includes many deployments to overseas sites and numerous accolades for his service.
 Following his graduation from the Air Force respiratory program, Jody has worked with the Covenant Healthcare Respiratory Department.
 Within this department he has grown to be a leader with education both with his peers and college students.
 His passion to teach led him to transition into a role with Simulation at Synapse while maintaining patient care at Covenant and with the U.S. Air Force.

-Jody's clinical experience affords him the ability to play many different roles in the High-Fidelity simulation that SYNAPSE provides.
+Jody's clinical experience affords him the ability to play many different roles in the High-Fidelity simulation that the Covenant HealthCare Simulation Center provides.
 His focus with teaching is to provide the highest level of care to any patient which is achieved though attention to detail.
 With SYNAPSE, Jody teaches many of the classes offered and adds his own "Respiratory Flare" or insight.
 He also works closely with many of our outreach services to include: Mock Code Services, Community Based CPR/AED programs, etc.

 E-mail Leah Rouleau